SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. First of all, you should get them to transfer it to SuffolkLITLab and then get David or Quinten to give ‘write’ permissions to the doc assembly line team.

 :::tip
 **Important!** First fork the repository (make your own copy) in GitHub so you have it in your account.
-This will make sure Github automatically knows that your code is connected to that original code.
+This will make sure GitHub automatically knows that your code is connected to that original code.
 :::

 2. Get that fork’s code into your Playground.